 Jacqueline has an impeccable trial record of obtaining acquittals in both misdemeanor and felony criminal defense cases.
 To name a few of Jacqueline's accomplishments, she tried the first strangulation case in Bexar County with great success.
 After a 3 day trial and an aggressive cross-examination of a police officer, Jacqueline secured a "not guilty" verdict in under 10 minutes on a DWI.
 Jacqueline has tried and won every assault case and juvenile case she's ever tried before a jury.
 To put it simply, Jacqueline gets it done.

 Jacqueline Kriebel was born and raised in Hawthorn, Pennsylvania.
 She has been a resident of Bexar County, Texas since 1999.
-She is the mother of two children.
-Aside from enjoying time with her children, Jacqueline's hobbies include running, mountain biking, reading, and walking her dogs Sammy and Bentley.
+She is a single mother of two children.
+Aside from enjoying time with her children, Jacqueline's hobbies include running, mountain biking, reading and walking her dogs Sammy and Ryann.